bucknercd/jobworker/DESIGN.md

     - cpu.max is written as "<quota> <period>" in microseconds.
 Typical period is 100000µs (100ms), and quota ≤ period.
   - set `io.max` to "<device> <rbps> <wbps>" (3 tokens).
 An example: `8:0 rbps=1048576 wbps=1048576`
     - Note: The major(8) and minor(0) will try to be determined based on device where the root(/) directory is mounted on.
-3. After the process has been launched obtain its `pid` and write it out to `cgroup.procs` as text
+3. After the process has been launched, but paused by `SIGSTOP`, obtain its `pid` and write it out to `cgroup.procs`
+  - This will add the process to the cgroup and apply the limits.
+4. When the process exits, delete the cgroup directory `/sys/fs/cgroup/jobs/<jobid>`.
+5. If the process is still running, write `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully kill the process and remove the cgroup.

 ### 3. `server` (gRPC API)